-- Process Stability vs. Absolute Contamination Level - Wafer Edge and Bevel Monitoring and Contamination Control
+- Process Stability versus Absolute Contamination Level - Wafer Edge, Backside and Bevel Monitoring and Contamination Control - Development of sub 10 nm water and chemical liquid particle counter - Correlation Yield and Contamination Levels

 In 2011 the identification of Non-Visual Defects and Process Variations was set to the most important key challenge in the future.
 Data, test structures, and methods are needed for correlating process fluid contamination types and levels to yield and to determine the required control limits.
 The issues for this challenge are to define the relative importance of different contaminants to wafer yield, a standard test for yield/parametric effect, and a maximum process variation (control limits).
 The fundamental challenge is to understand the correlation between impurity concentration in key process steps and device yield, reliability, and performance.
 This correlation will determine whether further increases in contamination limits are truly required.
 The challenge increases in complexity as the range of process materials widens and selection of the most sensitive processes for study will be required for meaningful progress.